hed-hog/docs/docs/modules/admin/dashboard/dashboard-user.md

-# Dashboard User Module
+# Dashboard User

-The **Dashboard User** module allows users to override dashboard configurations, providing a personalized experience for each user.
+The **Dashboard User** submodule allows users to override dashboard configurations, providing a personalized experience for each user.

 ### Features